jcubic/lips/REFERENCE.md

 ```
 (s8vector-ref vector k)

 Returns value from vector at index k.
 If index is out of range it throw exception.
 ```

 ## s8vector-set!
 ```
 (s8vector-set! vector k)

 Function set value of signed 8-bit integer vector (C signed char) at index k.
 If index is out of range it throw exception.
 ```

 ## s8vector?
 ```
 (s8vector? x)

-Returns #t of argument is signed 8-bit integer vector (C signed char) otherwise it return #f.
+Returns #t of argument is signed 8-bit integer vector (C signed char),
+otherwise it return #f.
 ```

 ## scheme-report-environment